-Welcome to my Fab Academy homepage, which should document my experiences and improvements during the six months.
-I hope you will find inspiration and will be able to experience my ups and downs.
+I got the opportunity to participate in the Fab Academy at the FabLab HRW (Ruhr West University of Applied Sciences) in Bottrop.
+I hope you will find inspiration on my website and will be able to experience my ups and downs.
 Besides, I would like to show you how exciting the concept of the Fab Academy is and how much is possible to create with small resources and tools nowadays.
 For me personally, the Fab Academy means that I get the opportunity to develop my skills.
-This compact, intensive and practical orientated learning course, which includes weekly changing tasks, fits perfect to achieve my personal goals.
+This compact, intensive and practical orientated learning course fits perfect to achieve my personal goals.

 My name is Patrick Jaruschowitz, I am from Germany (Bochum) and I work as a research associate at the Fraunhofer Institute for environmental, safety and energy technology UMSICHT in Oberhausen.
 I'm doing my Ph.D. about 3D printing, there I investigate the influence on value creation.
 Previously I studied mechanical engineering with a specializing in micro engineering at the Ruhr University in Bochum.
 I am also part of the FabLab DEZENTRALE in Dortmund.
 I do the Fab Academy in addition to my full-time job and see it as a perfect further education.
 Here I see a lot of potential for me in further education in the field of electrical engineering and manufacturing.

 First of all I would like to thank my good friend Jörg.
 Without his continuous motivation, his enthusiasm for the most nerdy things but also his knowledge in the field of electronics, everything would have been much more difficult for me.